z-tariq/coursesforBrainarator/Course2 Br User/Br Lp 1/lp.md

 title: Br Lp 1
-description: This is basic lp for demo
+description: This is basic lp for demo qazxsw
 scenarios: []
 scenarioCount : 0
 isPremium: true